-Alpha® assembly™ custom liners can extend a comfortable, secure prosthetic fit to individuals with one or more of those limb characteristics.
-These liners are made to conform to the unique variations of a challenging residuum, as modeled by an OMEGA® Tracer® computer-assisted assembly (CAD) system or a plaster cast of the limb.
+Alpha® DESIGN™ custom liners can extend a comfortable, secure prosthetic fit to individuals with one or more of those limb characteristics.
+These liners are made to conform to the unique variations of a challenging residuum, as modeled by an OMEGA® Tracer® computer-assisted design (CAD) system or a plaster cast of the limb.
 In the absence of a CAD image, the amputee’s prosthetists can participate in the fabrication of the custom liner through an interactive online consultation with the designer, known as Web Assist.

-The resulting liner will be one of a kind. assembly liners feature varying gel thickness at strategic points that contact difficult areas on the residual limb surface.
+The resulting liner will be one of a kind.
+DESIGN liners feature varying gel thickness at strategic points that contact difficult areas on the residual limb surface.
 The standard 6mm gel thickness can be decreased as needed or increased up to 12mm in the distal end and up to 15mm over invaginations.
 The additional padding enhances comfort; the closer fit improves suction continuity.

 Custom Liner Helps Defeat Osteomyelitis